bucs110fall2023/final-project-project-team/README.md

 2. See if the alien is gone
 3. Fire a laser and miss an alien
 4. See if the alien is still there
+Expected outcome: An alien should be removed from the screen when a laser makes contact with it.
 Test Case 3: Player's laser
 Test description: Verify that the laser correctly fires Test steps: